RiftValleySoftware/badger/README.md

 PDO
 ---

-At the lowest level, the system uses [PHP PDO](https://php.net/pdo) to access the data base through [PDO Prepared Statements](https://secure.php.net/manual/en/pdo.prepared-statements.php).
+At the lowest level, the system uses [PHP PDO](https://php.net/pdo) to access the databases through [PDO Prepared Statements](https://secure.php.net/manual/en/pdo.prepared-statements.php).

 This enhances security by ensuring that all database access is "scrubbed" by [PDO](https://php.net/pdo), so the risk of [SQL injection attacks](https://www.w3schools.com/sql/sql_injection.asp) is greatly reduced.